EVPN Features

 Release 24.2.11

-The BUM ingress replication is now supported on routers with the 88-LC1-36EH line cards.
+* The BUM ingress replication functionality is now extended to routers with the 88-LC1-36EH line cards.

 BUM Ingress Replication for EVPN E-LAN